No complaint over Rio coin incident

 Manchester United defender Rio Ferdinand has declined to make an official complaint after he was hit by a coin during the Manchester derby, police have confirmed.

-Following the heated derby at City's ground, which United won 2-3 with an injury time goal from Robin Van Persie, Ferdinand was also confronted on the pitch by Manchester City fan Matthew Stott.
+Following a heated derby at City's ground, which United won 3-2 with an injury-time goal from Robin van Persie, Ferdinand was also confronted on the pitch by Manchester City fan Matthew Stott.

 The 21-year-old, had to be restrained by City goalkeeper Joe Hart as he ran at Ferdinand.

 Stott has been banned from attending football matches for three years after admitting that he encroached on the field of play and used insulting words or behaviour.